ska_oso_oet.procedure

 ScriptWorker loads user code in a child process, running functions of that user code on request.

 ScriptWorker acts when a message is received on its work queue.
-It responds to four types of messages:
+It responds to four types of external message:

 LOAD - to load the specified code in this process